FAQs

 Is Nepal safe to travel to?

 Yes, Nepal is a very safe country to travel to.
 We had a massive problem in the 2015 earthquake, which affected Nepalese tourism, so it is not the problem now, and the political issues are delicate.
-Nepal has no problem with hassling and robbery problem, but traveling alone to the high mountain and touring during the rainy season could be a little risky because of the wet floor.
+Nepal has no problem with hassling and robbery problem, but traveling alone to the high mountains and touring during the rainy season could be a little risky because of the wet floor.

 How to enter Nepal?